-Students seeking admission to Nursing (Day), Dental Hygiene, Diagnostic Medical Sonography, Radiography, Respiratory Care and Surgical Technology must submit completed applications including transcripts by February 1 for Fall (September) admission.
+Students seeking admission to Nursing (Day), Dental Hygiene, Diagnostic Medical Sonography, Paramedic Science, Radiography, Respiratory Care and Surgical Technology must submit completed applications including transcripts by February 1 for Fall (September) admission.

 These checks are conducted by an external company, and the information is sent to the Dean of Health Professions.
 All background reports must be clear to be eligible for admission and to be invited to take any Admissions Examination.
 Any applicant with a background report that is NOT clear will not be eligible for consideration.

 For disability accommodation, please contact The Office of Specialized Services at 201-612-5269 or email email@example.com.
 One week advance notice is appreciated.

 Admissions application information is accessible under “Admissions Deadlines” Web page.

 Division of Health Professions